Primitive Catalog

 DynamicSlice Read a slice whose start index is data-dependent Dynamic counterpart of Slice

-Pad Extend a tensor with edge/interior padding values Needed for transpose of slicing-like ops
+Pad Extend a tensor with edge/interior padding values Needed by transpose rules for slicing-like ops

 Concatenate Join tensors along one axis Rank-preserving shape change